-The DKNY brand is currently licensed for a broad array of products including fragrance, watches, hosiery, intimates, eyewear, children's clothing, home furnishings and menswear.
+The DKNY brand is currently licensed for a broad array of products including fragrance, watches, hosiery, intimates, eyewear, children's clothing, home furnishings, sleepwear, men's tailored clothing and men's suits.
 We recently licensed DKNY and Donna Karan men's and women's apparel and accessories in China pursuant to a long-term license agreement with a joint venture of which we are a 49% owner.
+We also recently signed license agreements for the DKNY brand in North America for menswear, fashion jewelry and children's apparel, and a license agreement for the DKNY brand and the Donna Karan brand in North America for women's belts.
 We intend to focus on the expansion of licensing opportunities for the DKNY brand, while also re-establishing DKNY Jeans, Donna Karan and other associated brands.
 We believe that we can capitalize on significant, untapped global licensing potential in a number of categories.